A free walking tour in Madrid you can just do by yourself

 Interesting Fact: Did you know that a statue with a horse standing on its back legs was an innovation during that time, but King Philip IX insisted on it.
 So the sculptor in charge got help from Galileo Galilei himself.

 Another reason why this plaza is a stop during the walking tour is the beautiful view it has of the Royal Palace.
 I would suggest sitting down at one of the restaurants for a refreshing tinto de verano.
-Another option would be trying the ice cream at Zúccary.
+Another option would be to try the ice cream at Zúccary.
 One of my favorite ice cream spots in Madrid!

 4. Head to Plaza de la Armería: The Royal Palace and the Cathedral of Almudena